syncfusion-content/winui-docs/winui/Cartesian-Charts/Getting-Started.md

 ---
 layout: post
-title: Getting Started with WinUI Cartesian Chart control | Syncfusion
+title: Getting started with WinUI Cartesian Chart control | Syncfusion
-description: Learn here all about getting started with Syncfusion WinUI Cartesian Chart(SfCartesianChart) control its elements, and more.
+description: This section explains about getting started with Syncfusion WinUI Cartesian Chart (SfCartesianChart) control
 platform: WinUI
 control: SfCartesianChart
 documentation: ug
 ---

-# Getting Started with WinUI Cartesian Chart
+# Getting started with WinUI Cartesian Chart

-This section explains you the steps required to populate the Chart with data, header, add data labels, legend and tooltips to the Chart.
-This section covers only the minimal features that you need to learn to get started with the Chart.
+This section explains how to populate the cartesian chart with data, a header, data labels, a legend and tooltips, as well as the essential aspects for getting started with the chart.

 ## Creating an application with WinUI Cartesian Chart

 1. Create a [WinUI 3 desktop app for C# and .NET 5](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/get-started-winui3-for-desktop) or [WinUI 3 app in UWP for C#](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/get-started-winui3-for-uwp).
 2. Add reference to [Syncfusion.Chart.WinUI](https://www.nuget.org/packages/Syncfusion.Chart.WinUI/) NuGet.
-3. Import the control namespace `Syncfusion.UI.Xaml.Charts`  in XAML or C# to initialize the control.
+3. To initialize the control, import the control namespace `Syncfusion.UI.Xaml.Charts` in XAML or C#.
-4. Initialize SfChart control.
+4. Initialize `SfCartesianChart` control.

 {% tabs %}